Catherine Lyons

-Catherine Lyons (born 30 August 2000) is a former British artistic gymnast.
+Catherine Lyons (born 30 August 2000) is a retired British artistic gymnast.
 She has represented Great Britain numerous times in a prodigious junior career, most notably at the 2014 European Championships where she was crowned Junior European Floor Champion as well as taking home a silver with the team.
 Lyons retired from the sport in 2018, aged 17.

 In 2020 Lyons, with fellow gymnast Lisa Mason went public with allegations of serious physical and mental abuse within the British Gymnastics system In response several elite and former elite gymnasts came forward, corroborating Lyons and Mason's allegations in their own careers, including European champions Becky Downie and Ellie Downie and Olympic medallist Amy Tinkler.
 Later that year, British Gymnastics CEO Jane Allen resigned from her role, although denied her resignation was linked to the Lyons and Mason interviews and their fallout.

 Junior career

 2014

 At the 2014 British Championships, Lyons took home all-around bronze as well as Floor gold and Beam silver.
 In May, Lyons competed at the 2014 European Women's Artistic Gymnastics Championships in Sofia, Bulgaria winning a silver with the team and a gold on the Floor.